iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 Suppose that we're considering an event with a finite amount (let's say $N$) of possible outcomes $\Omega = \{\omega_1,\ldots,\omega_N\}$, each occurring with a probability $p_i$.
-You can think of it as throwing a dice, pulling a slot machine's lever or any other situation where uncertain stuff may happen.
+You can think of it as throwing a die, pulling a slot machine's lever or any other situation where uncertain stuff may happen.

 In this framework, we can think of a _random variable_